 The NEES-POP may also be provided with a Global Positioning System (GPS) receiver, allowing for accurate time synchronization.
-We have not decided, however, whether this is a requirement.

 4.5.7.3 Placement and Administration

 As specified in the NEES solicitation, NEES sites are expected to have at least Gb/s internal network connectivity.
 Ideally the NEES-POP itself should have a direct connection to the WAN network; however, that is considered unlikely for most cases.
 Thus, a GigE network path will be required all the way to the campus edge router, in order to permit meaningful network performance experiments.
 It should not be on a normal campus backbone where it is competing with other substantial traffic, such as Napster MP3 downloads.
 The internal network between the NEES-POP and the instrument should be a standard Gigabit Ethernet LAN.